Steamships Prevail (1901-1911)

 Throughout this period, many traditional master mariners of the sail era became steamship owners.
 One of them, Dimitrios Moraitis, from the island of Andros, went a step further and placed an order in British shipyards for the building of the first Greek oceangoing passenger ship, the MORAITIS which was delivered in 1907.
 This initiative, which was followed in 1909 by a similar one by the four sons of Andreas Embiricos, led to the establishment of a significant Greek transoceanic passenger service, which provided invaluable benefits to the then sensitive issue of Greek immigrants travelling abroad.

 By the end of 1911, Greece was changing at a fast pace.
-The role of shipping proved decisive during this period of change.
-It was only then that the country’s political leaders started appreciating the value of shipping and especially the great statesman who was destined to change the course of the Nation, Eleftherios Venizelos.
+The role of merchant shipping proved decisive during this period of change.
+It was only then that the country’s political leaders started appreciating its value; an especially the great statesman who was destined to change the course of the Nation, Eleftherios Venizelos.

 Shares